-The Board of Directors is submitting and recommending the amendment to the Certificate of Incorporation to increase the total authorized number of shares of common stock from 150,000,000 to 500,000,000 and the total authorized shares of preferred stock from 10,000,000 to 50,000,000.
+The Board of Directors is submitting and recommending the amendment to the Certificate of Incorporation to increase the total authorized number of shares of our common stock from 300,000,000 to 600,000,000.

-The approval of the amendment to the Certificate of Incorporation requires the affirmative vote by the holders of a majority of all shares of our common stock entitled to vote at the Annual Meeting.
-Abstentions have the effect of counting as votes against the proposal and broker non-votes have no effect on the proposal.
-The Board of Directors believes that the proposal is our best interests and in the best interests of the stockholders and has unanimously adopted the amendment to the Certificate of Incorporation.
-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE APPROVAL OF THE AMENDMENT TO THE CERTIFICATE OF INCORPORATION TO INCREASE THE TOTAL AUTHORIZED NUMBER OF SHARES OF COMMON STOCK FROM 150,000,000 to 500,000,000 AND THE TOTAL AUTHORIZED NUMBER OF SHARES OF PREFERRED STOCK FROM 10,000,000 TO 50,000,000.
+The approval of the amendment to the Certificate of Incorporation requires the affirmative vote by the holders of a majority of all shares of our common stock entitled to vote generally in the election of directors at the Annual Meeting.
+Abstentions have the same effect as voting against the proposal.
+The Board of Directors believes that the proposal is in our best interests and in the best interests of the stockholders and has unanimously approved the amendment to the Certificate of Incorporation.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE APPROVAL OF THE AMENDMENT TO THE CERTIFICATE OF INCORPORATION TO INCREASE THE TOTAL AUTHORIZED NUMBER OF SHARES OF OUR COMMON STOCK FROM 300,000,000 to 600,000,000.